-Ensure that the clock frequencies for both the 1G/10G/25G Ethernet Subsystem as well as the Xilinx Transceiver reference clock match the configuration requested when the subsystem was ordered.
+Ensure that the clock frequencies for both the 1G/10G/25G Ethernet Subsystem as well as the AMD Transceiver reference clock match the configuration requested when the subsystem was ordered.
 The core clock has a minimum frequency associated with it.
 The maximum core clock frequency is determined by timing constraints.
-The minimum core clock frequency is derived from the required Ethernet bandwidth plus the margin reserved for clock tolerance, wander and jitter.
+The minimum core clock frequency is derived from the required Ethernet bandwidth plus the margin reserved for clock tolerance, wander, and jitter.

 The first thing to verify during debugging is to ensure that resets remain asserted until the clock is stable.
 It must be frequency-stable as well as free from glitches before the 1G/10G/25G Ethernet Subsystem is taken out of reset.
 This applies to both the SerDes clock as well as the core clock.

 the link partner.
 At the core level to avoid interruption on the TX side of the link, the

 available, signal detect or inversion of loss of signal from the optics can be used to

 Configuration changes cannot be made unless the subsystem is reset.
 An example of a configuration change would be setting a different maximum packet length.
 Check the description for the particular signal on the port list to determine if this requirement applies to the parameter that is being changed.